-- Our TiO2 sales and production volumes, - TiO2 selling prices, - Currency exchange rates (particularly the exchange rate for the U.S. dollar relative to the euro, Norwegian krone and the Canadian dollar) and - Manufacturing costs, particularly raw materials, maintenance and energy-related expenses.
+- Our TiO2 sales and production volumes, - TiO2 selling prices, - · Currency exchange rates (particularly the exchange rate for the U.S. dollar relative to the euro, Norwegian krone and the Canadian dollar) and - · Manufacturing costs, particularly raw materials, maintenance and energy-related expenses.

-Our key performance indicators are our $TiO_2$ average selling prices and our level of $TiO_2$ sales and production volumes. $TiO_2$ selling prices generally follow industry trends and prices will increase or decrease generally as a result of competitive market pressures.
+Our key performance indicators are our TiO_2 average selling prices and our level of TiO_2 sales and production volumes.
+TiO_2 selling prices generally follow industry trends and prices will increase or decrease generally as a result of competitive market pressures.

-\ Thousands of metric tons
+^{} Thousands of metric tons

-Current industry conditions-Throughout 2010 and continuing into 2011, global customer demand for our Chemicals Segment's TiO2 products continued to strengthen, and our Chemicals Segment's production facilities operated at near full practical capacity rates.
-We believe inventories throughout the TiO2 industry remain at historically low levels despite efforts of the major TiO2 producers to operate their facilities at near full capacity.
-As a result we increased TiO2 selling prices throughout 2010 and the first quarter of 2011 that resulted in increased profitability and cash flows.
-Even with such increased profitability, we believe profit margins are currently at a level which does not reasonably justify greenfield or other major expansions of TiO2 capacity.
-Provided global demand for TiO2 products remains strong, we expect the low level of worldwide TiO2 inventories to continue for several years due to the constraints of adding significant new production capacity, especially for premium grades of TiO2 products through the Chloride process.
+Current Industry Conditions - Throughout 2010 and continuing into 2011, global customer demand for our Chemicals Segment's TiO2 products continued to strengthen, and our production facilities operated at near full practical capacity rates.
+We believe inventories throughout the TiO2 industry remain at very low levels despite efforts of major TiO2 producers to operate their facilities at near full capacity.
+As a result, we increased TiO2 selling prices throughout 2010 and the first six months of 2011 that resulted in increased profitability and cash flows.
+Even with our increased profitability, we believe profit margins are not currently at a level which reasonably justifies greenfield or other major expansions of TiO2 capacity.
+Provided global demand for TiO2 products remains strong, we expect the overall level of worldwide TiO2 inventories to remain low for several years due to the constraints of adding significant new production capacity, especially for premium grades of TiO2 products through the chloride process.
 Given these current dynamics in the TiO2 industry, as well as the expectation for increases in our manufacturing costs discussed below, we anticipate further implementation of TiO2 selling price increases.
-Overall, based on these positive market dynamics in the TiO2 industry, we expect our profitability and cash flows to significantly increase in 2011 and the foreseeable future.
+Overall, based on positive market dynamics in the TiO2 industry, we expect our profitability and cash flows to significantly increase in 2011 and the foreseeable future.

-Net Sales - Net sales in the first quarter of 2011 increased 31%, or \$100.7 million, compared to the first quarter of 2010 primarily due to a 32% increase in average $TiO_2$ selling prices. $TiO_2$ selling prices will increase or decrease generally as a result of competitive market pressures and changes in the relative level of supply and demand as well as changes in raw material and other manufacturing costs.
-Based on current conditions in the $TiO_2$ industry as well as the expectation for increases in our manufacturing costs discussed below, we currently expect average selling prices in the remainder of 2011 to continue to be significantly higher than the comparable periods in 2010.
-Our 2% increase in sales volumes in the first quarter of 2011 is due to increased availability of product through higher production volumes.
-We expect demand will continue to remain strong for the remainder of the year.
-In addition, we estimate the unfavorable effect of changes in currency exchange rates decreased our net sales by approximately \$5 million, or 1%, as compared to the first quarter of 2010.
+Net Sales - Net sales in the second quarter of 2011 increased 41%, or \$157.5 million, compared to the second quarter of 2010 primarily due to a 39% increase in average TiO2 selling prices.
+Net sales in the first half of 2011 increased 37%, or \$258.2 million, compared to the first half of 2010 primarily due to a 36% increase in average TiO2 selling prices.
+TiO2 selling prices will increase or decrease generally as a result of competitive market pressures and changes in the relative level of supply and demand as well as changes in raw material and other manufacturing costs.
+Based on current conditions in the TiO2 industry as well as the expectation for increases in our manufacturing costs discussed below, we currently expect average selling prices for the remainder of 2011 to continue to be significantly higher than the comparable periods in 2010.